 But a pre-op pregnancy test revealed Kelly was pregnant.

 Yes, pregnant with a uterus tear.
-Her OB/GYN consulted Dr. Samson about the unique case and that’s when Kelly was introduced to Regional One Health’s services.
+That’s when Kelly’s OB/GYN introduced her to Regional One Health’s services.

 Kelly and Gary were just a few weeks removed from losing a son, and were ready for their family to take the next steps in piecing together their lives.